-A five-year effective housing land supply will be maintained at all times throughout the lifetime of this plan to enable the delivery of the all-tenure housing land requirement.
+A five-year effective housing land supply will be maintained at all times throughout the lifetime of this plan to enable the delivery of the all-tenure housing supply target.
 This will be monitored and updated annually through the housing land audit.
 The Council will prioritise the early delivery of sites within the established land supply.
-If there is an identified shortfall in the five year effective land supply in any of the two Housing Sub-Market Areas or within the local authority as a whole, the Council will support housing proposals which:
+If the housing land audit identifies a shortfall in the five year effective housing land supply, the Council will support housing proposals which:

-- A. are in a sustainable location as guided by Policy 8 of Clydeplan (2017) and Policy 1 of this plan. - B. are capable of delivering completions within the next five years.

-- C. can address infrastructure constraints. - D. do not undermine the vision and principles of the development plan.
+- A. are in a sustainable location as guided by Policy 1 - B. are capable of delivering completions within the next five years - C. can address infrastructure constraints - D. do not undermine the vision and principles of the development plan.